ReCheck-io/recheck-clientjs-library/docs/API.md

 ```
 ### **login/challenge**

-This request is called for server connection to then pass it to a post request - mobile/login - to get a token.
-Which is needed for more complicated APIs.
-Called in _login(keyPair)_
+This request is called in _login(keyPair)_ for server connection to then pass it to a post request - mobile/login - to get a token.
+Which is needed for the other APIs.

 - usage http://localhost:3000/login/challenge?noapi=1
 - response - gives information about the status of the call, the network, api, contract address and is about to pass the challenge field to the "login/mobile" POST request.